 Rush replacement might cost you

 Some cardholders need a new card almost instantly, though -- whether they're stranded on a trip, have bills to pay or just need to buy groceries.
 Most issuers can get a card to a customer in need, sometimes by the next day or, at most, within three days.
 However, rush service can be costly.

-In our survey, seven of the top 10 issuers said they charge rush fees, ranging from $8 to almost $30.
-Wells Fargo, which charges $16 for rush delivery in one to two days, will sometimes waive the fee for certain customers, according to Elizabeth Hoople, senior vice president for credit card marketing.
-"It's a relationship-driven decision," Hoople says.
-And Citi will waive its $15 rush fee in certain cases, such as fraud.
+In our survey, six of the top 10 issuers said they charge rush fees, ranging from $6 to almost $30.
+For example, Capital One, which charges $16 for rush delivery in two to three days, will sometimes waive the fee with manager approval.
+Barclays will waive its $15 rush fee in certain cases, such as fraud.

 Some consumer advocates say rush delivery fees are excessive, and consumers should plan ahead or just make do without a card for a while so they can avoid paying them.

 "Those expedited fees are almost like highway robbery," says Linda Sherry, director of national priorities for Consumer Action.
 "I think consumers should just say 'No, thanks.'"
 One way stranded travelers can avoid paying a rush fee is to ask the issuer if they have any free help available.
 For example, American Express and Chase will wire an emergency cash advance to a stranded traveler, while U.S. Bank will deposit an emergency cash advance into a U.S. Bank checking account.

 Losing a card can't always be prevented, but there are steps you can take both before and after you lose a card, to make the experience less difficult.
 Here are some tips from experts: